If you had asked me when I was 17 years old if I would be a self-employed fitness coach at 50, I would have scoffed, but here I am.

-I am Jay Ashman, owner of the infamously famous Ashman Strength.
+I am Jay Ashman, owner of the infamously famous Ashman Strength System.

 My journey has been a long one filled with stories meant for a book; to save you from a novella, I will keep this introduction to me as short as possible.